QuantumBFS/ZXCalculus.jl/gsoc-proposal.md

 ### Before Community Bonding Period

-April 1, 2020 - April 27, 2020
+**April 1, 2020 - April 27, 2020**

-Read articles on ZX-calculus
-.
-Be familar with the developing tools, working flow, test systems and documentation systems.
+Read articles on ZX-calculus.
+Be familiar with the developing tools, working flow, test systems and documentation systems.

 ### **Community Bonding Period**

 **April 28, 2020 - May 7, 2020**

-Discuss about the implementation with the mentor.
+Discuss about the implementation details with the mentor.

 **May 8, 2020 - May 17, 2020**